18 December 2019Back to Blog

 This is the fun part.
-The recipes or rules a customer creates is entirely personal to them.
+The recipes or rules a customer creates are entirely personal to them.
 They may have an allergy and therefore want to make sure any items in their basket are removed containing that allergen, and replaced with an alternative product they have picked themselves.

 Customers can also select to be notified if a product drops in price or to add seasonal products to their basket from a certain date or if the weather outside changes.
 The great thing about pre-emptive shopping is how unique it is to the individual.

 It’s simple really.
 It benefits your business because it benefits the consumer.
 Anything that makes shopping easier and more enjoyable for your customers is going to keep them coming back for more.
 It also puts them in control, proving that your business values its customers.
 It’s all about making your business smarter and developing trust between the brand and the consumer.